 Below is the main house

 We have a family of seven Black Howler monkeys in the small wood behind the main house, and sometimes one wakes up to a cacophany of sound from these creatures.
 We appear to have a family of these shy creatures in each of our small woods so, on occasion, can hear a multi stereo chorus of sound, for example just before it rains.
 These monkeys are very quiet and keep themselves to themselves but seem to tolerate our presence.
 We believe that the males, when they reach a certain age, are banished from the troop and have to move on to other areas.
 Two of our volunteers have done behavioural studies on these shy mammals which can be found on our page Scientific reports.
 The juveniles are cream coloured, the females caramel and only the males are black.

 Black Howler Monkeys

 We had two Greater Rheas but sadly the male died a couple of years ago due to unknown causes.
 This species is unusual in that the male makes the nest in which he encourages several females to lay eggs.
 He then takes care of incubation and rearing the chicks.

-Our Laboratory is equipped with the latest equipment for the incubation of eggs.
-We hope to start on this part of the project when we have obtained our breeding pair of Bare-faced Curassows.
+Our Laboratory is always ready for any new projects.
+We have incubating equipment although our rewilding project of the Curasow has been put on hold.
 We also have a microscope primarily to examine bat guano, plus our radio tracking gear, bat research equipment and medical stores.

 This is the Laboratorio

 We have now created an Argentine branch of the Collett Trust which is called FUCANA, and we hope in the future to gain some grants for our projects.
 Altogether we have 5 trustees for the two trusts.